Immunology & Serology in Laboratory Medicine

 Description

-Completely updated, the 4th edition of this classic resource offers the current, comprehensive coverage of immunology you need to stay on the cutting-edge of clinical laboratory science.
-It provides a solid foundation of knowledge and skills to take you from basic immunologic mechanisms and serologic concepts to the theory behind the procedures you’ll perform in the lab, including automated techniques.
-It also explores the medical applications of clinical laboratory science, with information on disorders of infectious and immunologic origin, as well as topics such as transplantation and tumor immunology.
-Learning objectives, review questions, step-by-step procedures, and case studies help you master key concepts and prepare you to succeed in today’s modern laboratory environment.
+The 5th edition of this classic text sets the standard for comprehensive coverage of immunology.
+Building from a solid foundation of knowledge and skills, trusted author Mary Louise Turgeon takes you from basic immunologic mechanisms and serologic concepts to the theory behind the procedures you’ll perform in the lab.
+Immunology & Serology in Laboratory Medicine, Fifth Edition is the go-to resource for everything from mastering automated techniques to understanding immunoassay instrumentation and disorders of infectious and immunologic origin.
+Packed with learning objectives, review questions, step-by-step procedures, and case studies, this text is your key to succeeding in today’s modern laboratory environment.

 Key Features

-- The book’s two-color design provides you with at-a-glance access to special features and vital information.

-- In-depth chapter outlines prepare you for the material you will be learning in each chapter and help you see how the topics flow and connect to each other.
+- Full-color, six-page insert of photomicrographs provide a better picture of what you’ll see in the laboratory.

-- Learning objectives at the beginning of each chapter allow you to set study goals and assess your progress as you move through the textbook.
+- Learning objectives at the beginning of each chapter offer a measurable outcome you can achieve by completing the material.

-- Highlights at the end of every chapter summarize the most important points you should take away from the chapter.
+- Chapter highlights at the end of each chapter provide a summary of the most important information covered in each chapter.

-- Review questions help you assess and reinforce your understanding of chapter content.
+- Review questions at the end of each chapter are tied to learning objectives further enhance your understanding.

-- Case studies in many of the chapters allow you to see how key concepts apply to real-life scenarios.
+- Case studies challenge you to apply your knowledge and help strengthen your critical thinking skills.

-- Hands-on procedure coverage in many chapters offer detailed descriptions of exactly what happens during every step of laboratory procedures.

-- A convenient glossary of key terms in the back of the book provides quick access to definitions for new or unfamiliar words.
+- Glossary at the end of the book provides quick access to key terms and definitions.

 Table of Contents